sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

     test:
       go test ./...

-Now that some of our tests rely on a PostgreSQL instance, we add a dependency to our `test` target:
+To test integration with our new PostgreSQL component, we add a dependency to our `test` target:

     test: db
       go test ./...